dwdas9/home/articles/MongoDB/HowMongoDBStoresFiles.md

     }
     ```

-### Conceptual Understanding
+### Summary

 For conceptual understanding, you can think of each document as a JSON object.
 However, in reality, these documents are stored in a more efficient binary format (BSON) within MongoDB's internal database files.

-### Summary

-- **Documents in MongoDB**: Each row from the SQL table becomes a document in MongoDB.
-- **BSON Format**: Documents are stored in BSON format, not as separate JSON files.
-- **Database Files**: MongoDB manages these documents within large database files, ensuring efficient storage and retrieval.